A Systematic Survey of Blockchained Federated Learning: Functions of BCFL

 Current research is less concerned about the concrete structure of the blockchain in BCFL.
 The work in \cite{Sharma2020} describes details of the structure of the blocks in the blockchain used for FL.
 A block consists of a block header, which contains information such as model ID, data ID, timestamp and data types, and a block body, which holds model updates.

 In \cite{Li2020c}, the recommended system chooses the alliance blockchain to store the data, allowing only the authorized participates to access to the ledger.
-The blocks on that blockchain are varied, and they are two kinds of them: one is used to store the global model for each round and is called model block; and the other one is named update block, which is implemented to store the local model updates and other learning information such as address of devices and update scores.
+The blocks on that blockchain are varied: one called model block is used to store the global model for each round; and the other one is named update block, which is implemented to store local model updates and other learning information such as address of devices and update scores.